UCSF logo

 Our clinical faculty consists of 35 full-time members in addition to our large associated faculty of more than 100 individuals including distinguished PhDs, Emeritus Professors, and visiting faculty, many of whom are world-renowned and are very active in our teaching programs.
 Fellows gain diverse training and experience through experiences at UCSF Medical Center, UCSF Benioff Children’s Hospital, San Francisco Veterans Affairs Medical Center, and Zuckerburg San Francisco General Hospital.

-UCSF is committed to building a broadly diverse community, nurturing a culture that is welcoming and supportive, and engaging diverse ideas for the provision of culturally competent education, discovery, and patient care.
+UCSF is committed to building a community and nurturing a culture that is welcoming and supportive, and engaging ideas for the provision of culturally competent education, discovery, and patient care.
 We in the Department of Ophthalmology fully espouse those values and strive to create a supportive educational community which allows each of our learners to reach his or her learning potential.

 Our Newsletter